BruceEckel/ThinkingInPython/Markdown/14_The_Pattern_Concept.md

 ===================

-"Design patterns help you learn from others' successes instead of your own failures."
+"Design patterns help you learn from others' successes instead of your own failures."^[From Mark Johnson.]

-Probably the most important step forward in object-oriented design is the "design patterns" movement, chronicled in *Design Patterns (ibid)*.
+Probably the most important step forward in object-oriented design is the "design patterns" movement, chronicled in *Design Patterns (ibid)*^[But be
+warned: the examples are in C++.].
 That book shows 23 different solutions to particular classes of problems.
 In this book, the basic concepts of design patterns will be introduced along with examples.
 This should whet your appetite to read *Design Patterns* by Gamma, et. al., a source of what has now become an essential, almost mandatory, vocabulary for OOP programmers.

 The latter part of this book contains an example of the design evolution process, starting with an initial solution and moving through the logic